nerfstudio-project/nerfstudio/README.md

 ns-train nerfacto --data data/nerfstudio/poster --trainer.load_dir {outputs/.../nerfstudio_models}
 ```

+This will automatically start training.
+If you do not want it to train, add `--viewer.start-train False` to your training command.

 ## 3. Exporting Results

 Once you have a NeRF model you can either render out a video or export a point cloud.

 ### Render Video

 First we must create a path for the camera to follow.
-This can be done in the viewer un the "RENDER" tab.
-Orient your 3D view to the location where you wish the video the start, then press "ADD CAMERA".
+This can be done in the viewer under the "RENDER" tab.
+Orient your 3D view to the location where you wish the video to start, then press "ADD CAMERA".
 This will set the first camera key frame.
 Continue to new viewpoints adding additional cameras to create the camera path.
-We provide other parameters to further refine you camera path.
+We provide other parameters to further refine your camera path.
 Once satisfied, press "RENDER" which will display a modal that contains the command needed to render the video.
-Kill the training job (or create a new terminal if you have lots of compute) and the the command to generate the video.
+Kill the training job (or create a new terminal if you have lots of compute) and the command to generate the video.

 Other video export options are available, learn more by running,